 - When reading multiple entities together with a one-to-one relationship and applying a filter, we recommend filtering the main entity in order to reduce the amount of data.

-- It is preferable not to expand more than two or three fields per request.
+- It is preferable to not expand more than two or three fields per request.
 If responses are slow, try to split the request into two separate requests.

 - When possible, use an API key as the authentication method.
 LDAP may slow down the connection substantially when the number of requests increases.
 In general, it is recommended to use API keys for integrations, and not credentials belonging to real users, unless those LDAP users are dedicated users for integration.